Coneheads (film)

-Coneheads is a 1993 American science-fiction comedy film from Paramount Pictures, produced by Lorne Michaels, directed by Steve Barron, and starring Dan Aykroyd, Jane Curtin and Michelle Burke.
-The film is based on the NBC Saturday Night Live comedy sketches about aliens stranded on Earth, who have Anglicized their Remulakian surname to "Conehead".
-Michelle Burke took over the role played by Laraine Newman on SNL.
-The film also features roles and cameos by actors and comedians from SNL and other television series of the time.
+Coneheads is a 1993 American science-fiction comedy film released by Paramount Pictures.
+It is produced by Lorne Michaels, directed by Steve Barron, and stars Dan Aykroyd, Jane Curtin, and Michelle Burke.
+The film is based on the NBC Saturday Night Live comedy sketches about aliens stranded on Earth, who have Anglicized their Remulakian surname "Clorhone" to "Conehead".

+Aykroyd and Curtin reprised their roles, with Burke taking over the role played by Laraine Newman on SNL.
+The film also features roles and cameos by actors and comedians from SNL and other television series of the time, such as Michael McKean, David Spade, Michael Richards, Sinbad, Adam Sandler, Jan Hooks, Chris Farley, Jason Alexander, Phil Hartman, Drew Carey, Kevin Nealon, Julia Sweeney, Garrett Morris, Laraine Newman, Tim Meadows, Tom Arnold, and Jon Lovitz.
+Released on July 23, 1993, it received mixed-to-negative reviews from critics, and was a commercial failure, earning $21 million against a $30 million budget.

-Three years after the release of Coneheads, screenwriters Bonnie & Terry Turner and star Jane Curtin revisited the premise of aliens arriving on Earth and assimilating into American society with the TV show 3rd Rock from the Sun, with Curtin instead playing a human character.
+Three years after the release of Coneheads, screenwriters Bonnie & Terry Turner and star Jane Curtin would revisit the premise of aliens arriving on Earth and assimilating into American society with the TV show 3rd Rock from the Sun, with Curtin instead playing a human character.

+Coneheads, which was released before 9/11, has often been recognized as an allegorical commentary on the illegal-immigrant experience in America.
+The movie's storyline traces the experiences of Beldar and Prymaat, and later their native-born daughter Connie, from their humble beginnings to the point where they successfully integrate into American society.

 Plot

 Upon discovering a UFO in American airspace, the National Guard sends fighter jets to investigate, who fire on the unresponsive craft and cause it to crash into the Atlantic Ocean, near Manhattan.
-The aliens from the planet Remulak aboard, Beldar Clorhone and his "genetomate" Prymaat, survive and quickly adapt to the human lifestyle, despite their conspicuous conical-shaped heads and metallic-sounding voices.
-Assigned by Highmaster Mintot to be 'Fuel Survey Underlord of the Wilderness Planet at the end of the Noctolium Solar Chain', Beldar was ordered to conquer Earth in order to establish a "Protoid Refueling Station" for the Conehead navy.
+The aliens from the planet Remulak, Beldar and his wife Prymaat, survive aboard the ship.
+Assigned by Highmaster Mintot, Beldar was to conquer the earth for Planet Remulak.
 Beldar becomes an appliance repairman, and upon discovering his undocumented status, his boss Otto gets him a false identity from local gangsters, which quickly alerts the INS.
-Meanwhile, after the couple discover from fellow Remulakian Marlax Zanthstrom that a rescue vessel will not arrive for seven "Zurls" (approximately 16 years), Prymaat informs Beldar she is pregnant.
-Ambitious INS agent Gorman Sneedling and his sycophantic assistant Eli Turnbull unsuccessfully attempt to capture the couple.
+Ambitious INS agent Gorman Seedling and his sycophantic assistant Eli Turnbull unsuccessfully attempt to capture the couple.
+Prymaat informs Beldar she is pregnant.
+The Coneheads are told that a rescue ship will not be arriving for many years, and despite their odd appearance and metallic voices, they attempt to blend in with human society.
+Beldar and Prymaat save a lot of money by moving to the suburbs.

-Months later, Beldar has become a respected taxi driver, and the couple live in his boss, Khoudri's basement.
-After their daughter Connie's birth, they adopt the surname Conehead and buy a home and move to suburban Paramus, New Jersey, where Beldar opens a driving school.
-Meanwhile, Gorman terminates his pursuit of the Coneheads after getting a promotion, but a U.S. Senate inquiry, citing the heavy expense, demands the case be properly concluded.
+After their daughter Connie's birth, they adopt the surname Conehead, buy a home, and move to suburban Paramus, New Jersey, where Beldar opens a driving school.
+Meanwhile, Gorman terminates his pursuit of the Coneheads after getting a promotion, but a U.S. Senate inquiry, citing the heavy expense, demands that the case be properly concluded.

-The now-teenaged Connie, who has grown up among Earth's norms and culture, simply wants to fit in with her peers, though her father greatly objects, especially when she begins seeing auto mechanic Ronnie Bradford.
-This causes tension between Connie and Beldar, who strongly disapproves of Ronnie, even tearing the roof off of his car and threatening to kill him after a date goes too far but stops before intimacy.
-Despite this, Ronnie and Connie reconcile after talking.
-Meanwhile, Beldar is preoccupied with winning a golfing trophy at his country club, while Prymaat becomes concerned about Gladys Johnson, a driving student, flirting with her husband.
-Beldar rebuffs Gladys and assures Prymatt they are for each other.